Skip to main content

 Safeguarding will continue to be evaluated separately, with schools receiving a 'met' or 'not met' grade for this area.

-In terms of reporting, Ofsted has prioritised parental needs.
-The new ‘report cards’ will set out the grade for each evaluation area along with narrative findings and contextual data about the school, and the consultation outcome acknowledges that, “report cards first and foremost have been, and should be, designed for parents and carers.”
+When it comes to reporting, Ofsted has prioritised the needs of parents.
+The new 'report cards' will set out the grade for each evaluation area along with narrative findings and contextual data about the school, and the consultation outcome acknowledges that, "report cards first and foremost have been, and should be, designed for parents and carers."

-With the new format, Ofsted aims to provide more detailed findings, and crucially, a more balanced assessment of each school’s performance.
+With the new format, Ofsted aims to provide more detailed findings, and importantly, a more nuanced view on a school's strengths and weaknesses.

 What has changed since the consultation was launched?